Chart Color Schemes

 Carina shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Carina's educational attainment exceeds broader benchmarks.
-Among residents aged 15+, 37.6% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are most common at 25.8%, followed by postgraduate qualifications (7.7%) and graduate diplomas (4.1%).
-Vocational credentials are also prevalent, with 30.9% of residents aged 15+ holding such qualifications - advanced diplomas (11.9%) and certificates (19.0%).
+Carina's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 37.6% have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are the most common at 25.8%, followed by postgraduate qualifications (7.7%) and graduate diplomas (4.1%).
+Vocational credentials are also prevalent, with 30.9% of residents aged 15+ holding these qualifications – advanced diplomas account for 11.9% and certificates for 19.0%.

-Educational participation is high, with 27.2% of residents currently enrolled in formal education.
+Educational participation is high in Carina, with 27.2% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 6.8% in tertiary education, and 5.9% pursuing secondary education.
-Carina's three schools have a combined enrollment of 1,800 students as of the latest data.
-The area demonstrates above-average socio-educational conditions, with an Index of Community Socio-Educational Advantage (ICSEA) score of 1089.
-Education provision is balanced, with two primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education